Orléans - Orléans International Piano Competition

 One of the fundamental values of the Competition of Orléans is the exploration of different aesthetics, all demonstrating the same artistic excellence.
 The members of the jury do award a first, second and third Prize but what makes our Competition unique are the Special Prizes linked to great composers and musicians of the 20th century.

-The creation of new piano pieces takes pride of place in the Competition of Orléans: from the first round, with the André Chevillion - Yvonne Bonnaud Composition Prize, to the Semi-final recital, with the Sacem Prize awarded for the best performance of a new piece commissioned.
+The creation of new piano pieces takes pride of place in the Competition of Orléans: during the second round, with the André Chevillion - Yvonne Bonnaud Composition Prize, and for the concert of the finalists with the performance of a new commissioned piece.